MrOlivo/manga-schedule/README.md

 ### Disclaimer

-_This extension is independently developed and is not officially endorsed by or affiliated with Mis Comics MX.
-Enjoy the convenience of exploring Mexican manga and comics at your fingertips, courtesy of **Manga Mexico Explorer**._
+_This extension is independently developed and is not officially endorsed by or affiliated with [Mis Comics MX](https://miscomics.com.mx/).
+Enjoy the convenience of exploring Mexican manga and comics at your fingertips, courtesy of **[Manga Mexico](https://www.raycast.com/mrolivo/manga-calendar)**._